The Top 6 Benefits of Having Plants in Your Office

 The concept of biophilic design is a design philosophy that encourages the incorporation of nature into our living and working spaces.
 While this idea has been around for centuries, the way we design our cities and offices today is disconnecting us from nature.
 The absence of natural elements can cause physical and mental stress, which leads to decreased creativity and productivity.

 One of the apparent reasons to add plants to your workspace is that they add more life and color to a workplace.
 However, there is a whole science behind why you should include these amazing stress-relievers in your work environment.
-With a bit of initial investment and regular TLC, they will give back so much more to you and your team.
+With a little bit of initial investment and regular TLC (aka Tender Love & Care), they will give back so much more to you and your team.

 Here are six key reasons why you should add more greenery to your workspace: